 Students must maintain a minimum 2.75 grade point average to remain in good standing with the Graduate College.
 Falling below that level will result in academic probation at the collegiate level.
-The Department requirements are more stringent -- MCS students must maintain a grade point average of 3.00 and must demonstrate academic progress towards the degree.
-A student placed on departmental probation for failing to maintain a minimum cumulative GPA of 3.00 shall be given a written explanation of the reasons for this action, along with a reasonable time-period of time (typically one year) within which the student shall take corrective action or be dismissed from the graduate program.
+The Department of Computer Science expects students to maintain a 3.00 GPA across their graduate degree program and students must have at minimum a 2.75 to graduate with the MCS degree.
 For details, see the Manual of Rules and Regulations of the Graduate College.

-A policy defining procedures to be followed in the dismissal of students from graduate programs has been approved by the Board of Regents, and are contained in the Manual of Rules and Regulations of the Graduate College; found on the web https://www.grad.uiowa.edu/manual-part-1-section-iv-academic-standing-probation-and-dismissal#1.4.E.
+A policy defining procedures to be followed in the dismissal of students from graduate programs has been approved by the Board of Regents, and are contained in the Manual of Rules and Regulations, found on the web at Manual of Rules and Regulations | Graduate College - The University of Iowa (uiowa.edu)